flatcar/flatcar-website/content/blog/2021-12-11-containerd-inotify-leak.md

 # The solution

 The solution for cgroup2 involves subscribing to both events: `memory.events` and `cgroup.events`.
 This way the goroutine will be notified when a cgroup has been de-populated, and can cleanup the inotify instance.
-This takes advantage of the fact that systemd is managing cgroups system wide.
-Systemd will automatically remove managed cgroups as soon as they become empty.
+This takes advantage of the fact that systemd is managing cgroup2 system wide.
+Systemd will automatically remove managed control groups as soon as they become empty.
 The details can be found in the PR that we submitted upstream and that has since been merged: https://github.com/containerd/cgroups/pull/212.

 # What this means for users